-As yet, there is no standard procedure for handling the aftermath of a Lyft or Uber accident.
-However, this does not mean that you cannot recover the cost of your medical bills and damages after a crash.
-Whether you are a passenger, third party or driver, an experienced car accident lawyer can assist you in bringing a claim against Uber, Lyft and/or any other liable party.
+As yet, there is no standard procedure for handling the aftermath of an Uber accident.
+However, this does not mean that you cannot recover the cost of your medical bills and damages after a car crash.
+Whether you are a passenger, third party, or driver, an experienced car accident lawyer can assist you in bringing a claim against Uber and/or any other liable party.

-Uber, Lyft and some other ridesharing companies have insurance that may apply in the event of a car crash.
-Depending on the details of the incident, this insurance may cover passengers, third party victims and, sometimes, drivers.
+Uber, Lyft, and some other ridesharing companies have insurance that may apply in the event of a car crash.
+Depending on the details of the incident, this insurance may cover passengers, third party victims, and, sometimes, drivers.
 For example, Uber’s insurance may cover crashes that happen when:

-If you are in an accident as a passenger in an Uber or Lyft car, then you should be able to file an insurance claim for your injuries.
+If you are in an accident as a passenger in an Uber, then you should be able to file an insurance claim for your injuries.
 After all, as a passenger, you cannot be liable for the wreck.
 Nevertheless, filing a successful claim may be difficult.

-In the end, a car accident claim is complex even without additional complications like Uber and Lyft.
+In the end, a car accident claim is complex even without additional complications like Uber.
 Therefore, after a crash, you should contact a car accident lawyer with experience handling rideshare claims.
-The attorneys at Regan Zambri Long PLLC have a history of success with Uber and Lyft accident cases.
+The attorneys at Regan Zambri Long PLLC have a history of success with Uber accident cases.
 If you are an injured passenger, then we can do the work of determining liability.
 We can assist you in filing a claim with the proper organization.
-Additionally, if your damages exceed the $1 million limit, then we may be able to help you file a personal injury lawsuit against Uber or Lyft for additional compensation.
+Additionally, if your damages exceed the $1 million limit, then one of our Washington, DC vehicle accident lawyers can help you file a lawsuit against Uber for additional compensation.